Interleukin 22

-Interleukin-22 (IL-22) is protein that in humans is encoded by the IL22 gene.
+Interleukin-22 (IL-22) is a protein that in humans is encoded by the IL22 gene.

 Structure

 IL-22 is an α-helical cytokine.
 IL-22 binds to a heterodimeric cell surface receptor composed of IL-10R2 and IL-22R1 subunits.
 IL-22R is expressed on tissue cells, and it is absent on immune cells.

 Crystallization is possible if the N-linked glycosylation sites are removed in mutants of IL-22 bound with high-affinity cell-surface receptor sIL-22R1.
 The crystallographic asymmetric unit contained two IL-22-sIL-22R1 complexes.

 Function

 IL-22 is produced by several populations of immune cells at a site of inflammation.
-Producers are αβ T cells classes Th1, Th22 and Th17 along with γδ T cells, NKT, ILC3, neutrophils and macrophages.
+Producers are αβ T-cell classes Th1, Th22 and Th17 along with γδ T cells, NKT, ILC3, neutrophils and macrophages.
 IL-22 takes effect on non-hematopoietic cells – mainly stromal and epithelial cells.
 Effects involve stimulation of cell survival, proliferation and synthesis of antimicrobials including S100, Reg3β, Reg3γ and defensins.
+It is also thought to play a role in regulating lipid metabolism, glucose homeostasis, and mitochondrial function in hepatic and pancreatic tissue.
 IL-22 thus participates in both wound healing and in protection against microbes.
 IL-22 dysregulation takes part in pathogenesis of several autoimmune diseases like systemic lupus erythematosus, rheumatoid arthritis and psoriasis.